Skip to Main Content

 Competitions at BC Law

 Boston College Law School's intramural moot court competition, The Wendell F. Grimes Moot Court Competition, is open to 2Ls and is held in the Spring Semester.
-Third year students may participate in the following moot court competitions:
+Third year students can participate in the following external moot court competitions:

 • National Moot Court